mengarena/SensingApp/README.md

 # SensingApp
-Source code for Sensing App
+Source code for Sensing App, which collects all sensor data from (Android) smartphone